 - The plaintiff(s) suffered specific compensable damages because of the decedent’s death.

-- The defendant(s) owe the plaintiff(s) compensation for their damages associated with the decedent’s death.
+- The defendant(s) owe the plaintiff(s) compensation for the damages associated with the decedent’s death.

 A death in the family is always a sad event.
 When the death results from a preventable medical error, it is particularly devastating.
 Winning a wrongful death suit cannot bring the loved one back, but can help the family recover from their financial difficulties and give them a sense of closure.